top of page

 Interview Analysis

 To understand the issues that college students typically face in preparing their meals during the academic year, I conducted semi-structured interviews with four students with varying cooking experience levels and eating habits.
-My questions revolved around four main topics: eating habits & struggles, where they find and buy recipes & groceries, and online food resources.

 Participants